Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: The classical free scalar field

-The study of these modes is out of the scope of the present paper.
-We just remark that when $(k\cdot y)$ vanishes these modes are ill-defined, but that this problem can be circumvented following a method analogous to that used in \cite{BrosGazeauMoschella}, where the modes are seen as boundary values of their complexified versions in a suitable domain of analyticity.
+The study of these \modiJu{solutions} is out of the scope of the present paper.
+We just remark that when $(k\cdot y)$ vanishes these \modiJu{solutions} are ill-defined. \modiJu{Nevertheless, due to the above constraints, the vanishing of $(k \cdot y)$ only occurs on a submanifold of $X_f$.
+At least on de~Sitter space the problem can be circumvented following the} method used in \cite{Bros:1994dn}, where the \modiJu{solutions} are seen as boundary values of their complexified versions in a suitable domain of analyticity. \modiJu{Then, there exist solutions other than the conformaly coupled (massless) scalar.}